- gainly (adj.)

 - gallium (n.)

-- metalic element, discovered by spectral lines in 1875 by French chemist Lecoq de Boisbaudran (1838-1912), who named it apparently in honor of his homeland (see Gallic), but it has been suggested that he also punned on his own name (cf. Latin gallus "cock").
+- metalic element that melts in the hand, discovered by spectral lines in 1875 by French chemist Lecoq de Boisbaudran (1838-1912), who named it apparently in honor of his homeland (see Gallic), but it has been suggested that he also punned on his own name (compare Latin gallus "cock," for which see gallinaceous).
+With metallic element ending -ium.

 - gallivant (v.)

-- 1809, probably a playful elaboration of gallant in an obsolete verbal sense of "play the gallant, flirt, gad about."
+- "gad about, spend time in frivolous pleasure-seeking, especially with the opposite sex," 1809, of uncertain origin, perhaps a playful elaboration of gallant in an obsolete verbal sense of "play the gallant, flirt, gad about."
 Related: Gallivanted; gallivanting.

 Young Lobski said to his ugly wife,